satomic/copilot-metrics-4-every-user/README.md

 # Copilot Proxy Insight

 This project is a proxy tool to capture and log HTTP requests and responses, specifically designed to work with GitHub Copilot.
-Thanks Daniel Wang & [Lichao Zhao](https://github.com/lichaozhao/copilot-usage/blob/master/sample.py).
+Thanks Daniel Wang & [Lichao Zhao](https://github.com/lichaozhao/copilot-usage/blob/master/sample.py) & Qifeng Hou.

 ## BEFORE YOU TRY THIS TOOL, PLEASE READ THE FOLLOWING WARNNING CAREFULLY